- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Kathmandu arrival and transfer to the hotel (1400m)

-After your arrival at Kathmandu airport, you will be picked up by our office representative and be transferred to the hotel.
-If your arrival is in the morning or day time, you will have free time after hotel check-in during the day.
+After your arrival at Tribhuvan International Airport (TIA) in Kathmandu, you will be picked up by our office representative and transferred to your hotel in Thamel.
+It is the vibrant tourist hub and historic center of Himalayan trekking culture.
+If your arrival is in the morning or daytime, you will have free time after hotel check-in to explore the bustling streets of Thamel.

-In the evening time, our senior guide will come to meet you and give you a brief orientation about Annapurna Base Trek.
-After orientation, you will be transferred to a local restaurant for a welcome dinner.
+In the evening, our senior guide will meet you and provide a brief orientation about the trek.
+During this meeting, we will also conduct a quick Gear Audit to ensure your equipment, such as down jackets, waterproof shells, and trekking boots, is suitable for the high-altitude environment.
+We will also finalize your Digital Permits and trekking documentation.
+After the orientation, you will be transferred to a local restaurant for a welcome dinner.
 Overnight at the hotel including breakfast.

 Accommodation: